Head Under the Gap, Supine (Patrons)

 Donor Tip: Skip this login next time!
 See Why & How to Stay Logged In (and why it's safe)

-On another note, it’s helpful in this lesson to use the minimum head support you need for comfort, and as always it should be smooth so your head is free to move.
+It’s helpful in this lesson to use the minimum head support you need for comfort, and as always it should be smooth so your head is free to move.
 You may find you want even less head support as the lesson progresses.

 If both shoulders are reasonably comfortable, on a subsequent listening you might start with the other arm bridged.